How to use the ODM

 4) How to record a protocol

 In this guide you will learn how to enter protocols, protocol steps and protocol relationships into their respective templates.
 A protocol is “A procedure for collecting a sample or performing a measure”.
-Each entry in the Protocols (or protocols) template represents a unique protocol.
+Each entry in the Protocols table (or protocols) template represents a unique protocol.
 A protocol is made up of protocol steps.
-In the Protocol steps (or protocolSteps) template, each entry is one of these steps.
+In the Protocol steps table (or protocolSteps) template, each entry is one of these steps.
 Finally, protocols and protocol steps can be linked to each other.
 Each entry in the Protocol relationships (or protocolRelationships) template represents one of these relationships in the form, “subject - relationship - object”.
 So, for example, if you want to specify that Protocol step A needs to be done before Protocol step B, you would enter the Protocol step ID of A - Is Before - Protocol Step ID of B.

 You can find additional information regarding terms and the colour-coding of columns at the beginning of this guide (How-To guides) and the Reference Guide - Parts document.